-- Emotional distress If you are the victim of a car accident, contact us for immediate assistance.
+- Emotional distress If you are the victim of an injury or wrongful death, contact us for immediate assistance.

 Remember, our consultations are free, and when we take a case, we do not charge our clients a penny until our client wins.
 If you don't win, then we don't get paid.
-That's how confident we are in our expertise.
-Call us now to speak to a Fort Wayne accident attorney immediately.
+That's how confident we are in our ability to successfully handle your case.
+Call us now to speak to a Fort Wayne car accident attorney personal injury and wrongful death lawyer immediately.